hgaibor/AutoHotkey-HGE-Scripts/README.md

 - Toggle always on top for program windows
 - Send clipboard entry as independent key strokes (useful for VM connections where copy/paste is not an option)
 - Custom mouse buttons
-- Custom key shortcut for KiTTY
+- Custom key shortcuts for KiTTY
+- Check `HgeScript.ini.example.txt` for usage information and function descriptions
+- Check `HgeScripts.ahk_hotkeys.example.txt` for some possible shortcuts that can be created using this tool

 ## History:

+ ### 2022-04-27
+ - NEW: Created additional shortcuts for Kitty and new Putty-based accept prompt for SSH sessions
+ - New: Refactored code to separate hotkeys into an `.ahk_hotkeys` file, so it is easier to separate shorcuts from essential code, check the `HgeScripts.ahk_hotkeys.example.txt` for more details
+ - NEW: Created logic to reuse browser profiles, allowing easier URL description on `.ini` files
+ - NEW: `OpenWebSiteWithInput` function, allowing to open URLs with some variable input
+ - NEW: Defined N-based logic to allow more user inputs on above function as well as N-based arguments for browsers

+ ### 2021-09-29
- - 2021-09-29   Imported Gist from https://gist.github.com/hgaibor/ced4f817e229f441ae95b75314b9a5be to a repo for ease of tracking and adding more features(?)
+ - Imported Gist from https://gist.github.com/hgaibor/ced4f817e229f441ae95b75314b9a5be to a repo for ease of tracking and adding more features(?)

+ ### 2021-02-10
- - 2021-02-10   Added more features and multiple parameter-based calls to functions
+ - Added more features and multiple parameter-based calls to functions

+ ### 2021-02-05
- - 2021-02-05   Added .ini file processing for ease of management and sharing
+ - Added .ini file processing for ease of management and sharing

+ ### 2021-02-01
- - 2021-02-01   Refactored code for reuse optimization
+ - Refactored code for reuse optimization

 ## Issues fixes
 This is just a number, I don't have the exact number of issues experienced during the creation of this script LOL, so keeping it as simple as possible here..